sandersb725/hacking-codehs/README.md

 ```

 ## Conclusion
 And that's how to exploit CodeHS's output console.
 I look forward to seeing what you guys discover or run.
-Please let me know if there is anything I need to change or make clearer
+Make sure to check out the [examples](examples) folder.
+Please let me know if there is anything I need to change or make clearer!

 **PS:** I have a challenge for the people more tech savvy then me.
 Figure out how to get root access and run `apt`.
 I've tried everything, but `sudo` doesn't exist and there is no password for root, which prevents me from running `su`.
 Thanks!